Hodge-Laplacian of Brain Networks: Abstract

 \section{Abstract}

-Decoding the closed loops amidst a myriad of connections in a brain network is the key to understand the feedback and synchronization.
 The closed loops or cycles in a brain network embeds higher order signal transmission paths, which provide fundamental insights into the functioning of the brain.
-In this work, we propose an efficient algorithm for systematic identification and modeling of 1-cycles using persistent homology and the Hodge-Laplacian.
-We validate the our methods on simulation and apply to human brain networks obtained through the resting state functional magnetic resonance images.
-New statistical inference procedures on 1-cycles are developed for discriminating male and female brain networks.
+In this work, we propose an efficient algorithm for systematic identification and modeling of cycles using persistent homology and the Hodge Laplacian.
+Various statistical inference procedures on cycles are developed.
+We validate the our methods on simulations and apply to brain networks obtained through the resting state functional magnetic resonance imaging. { The computer codes for the Hodge Laplacian are given in \url{https://github.com/laplcebeltrami/hodge}.}